What is Garden Loam Soil?

 - Bee-friendly plants

 If you’re building raised beds so that you can grow your own food, loam soil should be your first choice for filling the beds.
 If you are laying a lawn from turf and want the best possible long-term results, adding a 15cm layer loam soil on top of your garden soil will help enormously.
-The only time I would advise against using loam soil is if you are planning to lay Meadowmat Wildflower Turf or establish wild flowers from seed.
+But, if you are planning to lay Meadowmat Wildflower Turf or establish wild flowers from seed.
 Wild flowers are not too keen on rich soils and do much better in a low-nutrient soil.

-Though loam garden soil requires no particular procedures to improve its quality, adding organic matter to the soil, or working it with a spade or fork to improve aeration and prevent compaction can only do it good.
+Loam garden soil requires no particular procedures to improve its quality.
+Adding organic matter to the soil, or working it with a spade or fork to improve aeration and prevent compaction can only do it good.

 Loam soil is available from garden centres and landscape suppliers throughout the UK.
 It’s soil either by the lorry load (also known as bulk soil), in builders bags (containing just less than 1 cubic metre) or in smaller, 15Kg bags.